SavAct/InfiniteMarket/README.md

 # Infinite Market Smart Contract

-A dezetralized online market place on Antelope blockchains.
+A decentralized online market place on Antelope blockchains.

 This is the smart contract for the following interface: https://github.com/SavAct/SavWeb-Pages/tree/main/Shop